mikekiwa/Diabetes-Readmission-1/README.md

 - When primary diagnosis is diseases of the skin and subcutaneous tissue
 - When patient is admitted from Emergency Room

+Note
+The ShinyVisualSystem is the visual app created using R Shiny.